billster45/ScienceCritAI/README.md

 ---

 ### [Evaluating gender bias in large language models in long-term care](https://billster45.github.io/ScienceCritAI/LLM_Gender_Bias_summary_20250827_180749.html)
-**Why read this:** This paper is worth reading as it highlights the critical issue of gender bias in large language models used in long-term care, which can significantly impact patient care and outcomes.
-The study's findings reveal stark differences in how these models summarize care records for men and women, emphasizing the need for more equitable AI systems in healthcare settings.
+**Why read this:** This paper is worth reading as it critically evaluates gender bias in large language models used in long-term care, highlighting significant disparities in how male and female patient records are summarized.
+The findings reveal that while one model demonstrated no bias, another exhibited substantial bias against women, which raises important implications for the use of AI in healthcare and the potential impact on patient care and outcomes.

 **Date:** 2025-08-27
 **Journal:** BMC Medical Informatics and Decision Making